bitcoin-dot-org/Bitcoin.org/_includes/ref/bitcoin-core/rpcs/rpcs/getnetworkinfo.md

 - n: "→ → → → →<br>`score`"
   t: "number (int)"
   p: "Required<br>(exactly 1)"
-  d: "The self-assigned score this node gives to this connection; higher scores means the node thinks this connection is better <!-- SOMEDAY: figure out scores -->"
+  d: >
+    The number of incoming connections during the uptime of this node that have used this address in their `version` message

 {% enditemplate %}